 Other research interests of mine include the relationship between property and democratic theory more broadly, and, at a more abstract level, the relevance of existing practices to normative theory-building.
 A lengthier description appears in the Research section of this site.

-I have served as a teaching assistant for courses in Ethics and Public Policy, Global Justice, and Practical Ethics, and as a mentor for undergraduates in Princeton's Values and Public Life program.
+In 2017-2018 I will teach a course at Stanford titled "The Ethics and Politics of Effective Altruism."
+Effective altruism is a school of thought and social movement that urges individuals to do the most good they can for the world, and to do so based on careful reasoning and reliable evidence.
+The course explores the philosophical foundations and critical reception of this movement.
+In the past I have served as a teaching assistant for courses in Ethics and Public Policy, Global Justice, and Practical Ethics, and as a mentor for undergraduates in Princeton's Values and Public Life program.
 I encourage students with whom I work to regard political theory not only as a rewarding intellectual challenge but also as a tool for reflecting on our duties as citizens.
-Additional musings on the craft of teaching can be found under the Teaching link.
+A lengthier explanation of my teaching philosophy is available through the Teaching link.

 McCoy Center for Ethics in Society